 The report is based on unstructured conversations with Syrians, Turks, government representatives, aid workers, international humanitarian personnel, and my own experiences having lived in the Basmane area of Izmir for two years.
 For this report, I spoke to 47 individuals about their experiences in Izmir, including 30 low-income and minimally educated Syrian refugees, half men and half women, working as seamstresses, clothes sellers, or dishwashers.
 Several were very poor, washing cars on the street for tips, or collecting plastic to earn garbage collection money.
 All of these individuals are supported by the Turkish government through a Red Crescent card, funded by the EU.

-During this process refugees register with Red Crescent who then confirm their identity, address, age, disabilities, and family size through home visits and interviews.
+During this process refugees register with Red Crescent who then confirms their identity, address, age, disabilities, and family size through home visits and interviews.
 Within 15 days the Red Crescent will make a decision on eligibility at which point a refugee picks up their card from one of their service centers.
 This card is refilled with credit every month and works on Halk Bankasi ATMs, allowing a refugee to withdraw cash – it does not allow digital transactions.
-Turks with disabilities, old people, the unemployed, and single parents with children receive welfare from the Turkish government that allow them to meet their basic needs.
+Turks with disabilities, old people, the unemployed, and single parents receive welfare from the Turkish government that allows them to meet their basic needs.

 I also talked to middle-income Syrian refugees who work as mechanics, smugglers, in construction, at desk jobs, as tailors, own bakeries, manufacture fabric, or work with Turkish partners managing restaurants.
 They often relied on savings from being business owners in Syria to get their new careers started in Turkey.
 The women usually didn’t work.
 I did not speak to any high-income Syrians or Turks in Izmir.
 Almost everyone who was high-income in Syria is now middle-income in Turkey, having lost their businesses and spent their savings on smugglers.
 High-income Syrians are usually traders who had import-export businesses in Izmir before the war in Syria broke out.
 The high-income Turks in Basmane are business, hotel, or apartment building owners, involved in shipping, business partners with Syrian smugglers, or involved in banking and finance.